6 Things You Didn't Know You Can Do in South Asia

 Discover Safari Holidays now

 To travelers looking to explore Asia, South Asia is brimming with exotic destinations to discover and sites to behold.
 Consisting of India, Bangladesh, Sri Lanka, Bhutan, the Maldives, Pakistan, Nepal and Afghanistan, there is certainly much to see and do in this part of the world.

 From safaris in Sri Lanka to yoga in India, millions of tourists land in South Asia in search for an adventure of a lifetime.
 While there is much more than to do in any one of these countries than there is listed, I’ve come up with a list of the 6 most interesting things that you can do in South Asia without breaking the budget.

 Indulge in a Safari Tour in Sri Lanka

 Sri Lanka is an amazing destination that you simply must add to your tour of South Asia.
-One of the most awesome experiences that you cannot afford to miss on your visit is undoubtedly a safari trip in Sri Lanka.
-Explore the beautiful jungles of Udawalawa National Park on a safari, or self-drive into some of the most peculiar and dangerous forests in the country that is home to some of the rarest species of animals and wildlife on the planet.
+One of the most awesome experiences that you cannot afford to miss on your trip is undoubtedly a safari trip in Sri Lanka.
+Explore the beautiful jungles of Udawalawa National Park on a safari, or self-drive into some of the most peculiar forests in the country that is home to some of the rarest species of animals and wildlife on the planet.
 Here, you will find Asian elephants, water buffalo, leopards and various kinds of birds.